 Minimize startup process

-Like what we did when we optimizing our system, we can optimize AutoCAD to not load what we don’t need.
+Like what we did when optimizing our system, we can optimize AutoCAD not to load what we don’t need.
 There are several processes that you can disable.

 Disable splash screen